Doctor of Physiotherapy

 - CRICOS Code: 071302J

 As a Doctor of Physiotherapy student, you will be a part of an active and energetic cohort of peers.
-Your interest in the body and its abilities will be shared and supported by a diverse group of fellow students with a wide range of backgrounds, education and experiences.
+Your interest in the human body and its abilities will be shared and supported by a diverse group of fellow students with a wide range of backgrounds, education and experiences.

 While a Doctor of Physiotherapy student, you will learn contemporary practices from world-class staff and researchers, and harness the University’s innovative teaching styles.
 As a graduate, you will be well equipped with a degree that places you in the top echelon of physiotherapists in Australia.